-If your child is attending a school within Cherry Creek, the report cards will be provided to us.
+- If your child is attending a school within Cherry Creek, the report cards will be provided to us.

-- If your child is attending a school outside of Cherry Creek, a copy of the report card must be mailed to Challenge by the application deadline.
+- If your child is attending a school outside of Cherry Creek, a copy of the report card must be mailed to Challenge and postmarked by or before January 18, 2019.

 If you need to mail report cards, assessment results, and/or proof of residency, please include this cover letter.

 Once your application has been received, a testing date may be assigned to your student based on the grade level for which your child is applying.

 - Kindergarten: Students applying for kindergarten are required to attend a screening assessment on January 31, 2019 OR February 1, 2019.
 The screening lasts approximately 40 minutes and evaluates current levels of academic performance and thinking.
 Times will be assigned and emailed to parents by January 28, 2019.

 - Please note that our process only allows children to take the CogAT test every other year.
 If your child was tested last year you may apply again, but your child will not be tested again this year.
 If your child took the CogAT somewhere else in the past year, please provide that information with your application.

 - No testing is required for students applying for 4th - 8th grades.